Boracay

-Boracay was originally inhabited by the Tumandok and Ati people, but commercial development has led to their severe marginalization since the 1970s.
+Boracay was originally inhabited by the Panay Bukidnon and Ati people, but commercial development has led to their severe marginalization since the 1970s.

 Apart from its white sand beaches, Boracay is also famous for being one of the world's top destinations for relaxation.
 As of 2013, it was emerging among the top destinations for tranquility and nightlife.

-Boracay was awarded as the 2012 Best Island in the World by the international travel magazine Travel + Leisure.
+International travel magazine Travel + Leisure ranked Boracay as the Best Island in the World in 2012.
 In 2014, the resort island was at the top of the "Best Islands in the World" list published by the international magazine Condé Nast Traveler.
 In 2016, Boracay headed the magazine's list of "Top 10 destinations to watch".